-Project Research Theme 1: Firms, Frictions and Spillovers, and Industrial Policy, Research Theme 5: Political Economy and Public Investment
+Project Research Theme 1: Firms, Frictions and Spillovers, and Industrial Policy, Research Theme 5: The Role of the Public Sector

 The State and Industrial Transformation in Colombia